JetBrains/teamcity-documentation/topics/inspections.md

 [//]: # (title: Inspections)
 [//]: # (auxiliary-id: Inspections)

-The __Inspections (IntelliJ IDEA)__ Build Runner is intended to run code analysis based on [IntelliJ IDEA inspections](https://www.jetbrains.com/help/idea/2016.3/code-inspection.html) for your project. __Since TeamCity 2017.1__, in addition to the bundled version, it is possible to install another version of JetBrains IntelliJ Inspections and Duplicates Engine and/or change the defaults using the __[Administration | Tools](installing-agent-tools.md)__ page.
+The _Inspections (IntelliJ IDEA)_ build runner is intended to run code analysis based on [IntelliJ IDEA inspections](https://www.jetbrains.com/help/idea/2016.3/code-inspection.html) for your project.
+In addition to the bundled version, it is possible to install another version of JetBrains IntelliJ Inspections and Duplicates Engine and/or change the defaults using the __[Administration | Tools](installing-agent-tools.md)__ page.

 IntelliJ IDEA's code analysis engine is capable of inspecting your Java, JavaScript, HTML, XML and other code and allows you to:
 * Find probable bugs